 In Genesis 18, the fulfillment of YHWH’s covenant with Abraham to bless all the families of the earth depends on him teaching his offspring to keep the way of YHWH by doing righteousness and justice.
 To be in covenant with YHWH is to do what is right and just.
 If we consider the family conflict between Abraham, Sarah and Hagar as an example of how this is lived out, then, we have some interesting guidelines.
 For YHWH’s blessing to find its way through Abraham’s family, it is necessary for those outside of it to enter not through self-aggrandizing, but through humiliation, trusting YHWH that this will not kill them but give them life.
 As for Abraham’s family, they too cannot assert their position in the covenant by their own status to the point of oppressing others.
 Those oppressed by them will be heard by YHWH in their affliction and he will demand that Abraham’s family, too, humiliate themselves, opening up the opportunity for the outsiders, who were wronged, oppressed, and are in a vulnerable condition, to enter the covenant and be part of their family and household.
 This is how the covenant family keeps the way of YHWH, how they do what is right and just.
 This is YHWH’s way to bring about the resolution to cosmic conflicts, something the covenant family learn in their family conflicts.

 Even if all parties in the conflict must learn to humiliate themselves, it is no doubt that Hagar, the foreigner and outsider, suffers much more.
 For some, it might sound like there is some kind of partiality and that vulnerable women and foreigners are abused in their position, and are merely passive objects of wrongdoing and care.
 This is far from true.
 As mentioned, Hagar displays an exemplary trust in YHWH, only compared to that of Abraham, and she becomes the model of justice to be followed by Abraham’s family.
 The same kind of dynamic will appear again in Genesis in the narrative of Judah and Tamar (Gen 38).
 However, here, the narrative is more explicit on how the covenant family must imitate Tamar, the afflicted foreigner, in her justice.
-The context presents how Joseph, as Israel’s representative, must go through an experience of servitude, oppression and exile to, just like Hagar, learn that his privileged position in the covenant family is established by self-aggrandizing, like he seems to believe in his dreams, but by service and care for the well-being of his family and all the families of the earth (check Gen 50.20-21).
+The context presents how Joseph, as Israel’s representative, must go through an experience of servitude, oppression, and exile to, just like Hagar, learning that his privileged position in the covenant family is not established by self-aggrandizing, like he seems to believe in his dreams, but by service and care for the wellbeing of his family and all the families of the earth (cf Gen 50:20–21).

 There is more.
 Abraham’s family will also need to go through a situation similar to that of Hagar, the Egyptian.
 They too must learn YHWH’s way, even if they must be humiliated and oppressed.
 What Abraham’s family did to an Egyptian will return to them.
 The oppression Sarah inflicted on Hagar is the same condition the Israelites are in Egypt (ענה, Exod 1:11).
 In the same way YHWH hears Hagar’s “painful groans,” he sees the “affliction” of the Israelites in Egypt (עני, Exod 3:7).
 Just as Hagar flees from the presence of Sarah, the Israelites flee from Egypt (ברח, Exod 14:5).
 The comparison shows how Abraham’s family can reflect the same kind of behavior that is so disruptive to YHWH’s intentions with the covenant for them, all the families of the earth, and the cosmos.
 At the same time, it shows that outsiders, as Hagar, the Egyptian, can teach Abraham’s family how to be in covenant with YHWH in a way that makes his blessing overflow to all the families of the earth.
 The ambiguity of such a perspective is not merely because it is not clear, but because it is actually a little confusing as there is no clear division between good guys and bad guys.
 That is the reason, in my opinion, why humiliation and suffering, under the violence that results from a conflict-ridden family and cosmos, is YHWH’s way to resolution, restoration and blessing.
 In a world of ambiguous injustice, so to speak, to humiliate oneself is YHWH’s answer to achieve justice.